PavelKriz/PavelKriz.github.io/_posts/2026-04-12-introducing-terrainforge.md

 3. Optimize map loading and process speed
 4. provide previews

-> LATER ON NOTE: Despite I found a nice tool to the same I do plan to continue some development, but just to make a streamlined tool without any complexity on user side.
+> **MOTIVATION: 💪** Despite I found a nice tool to the same and well, I do plan to continue development.
+Just to make it meaningful the resulted tool will be a streamlined and effective version without any clutter and **open source**

 ### Summary